Top Places to Visit in Bharatpur in 2025

 3. Lohagarh Fort

 This beautiful fort is one of the must-visit places, situated at Bharatpur in the heart of Rajasthan, that stands as a testament to the strength and ingenuity of the Jat rulers of Bharatpur city, particularly ruled by Maharaja Suraj Mal, who commissioned its construction in 1732.
-Several parts of Lohagarh Fort are recognized as Monuments of National Importance in Rajasthan, such as Jawahar Burj, Ashtadhatu Gateway, Moat, and many more that we must remember.
-The name of Mukhlispur was changed to Lohgarh, which eventually made the first sikh capital, and some of the famous monuments that are present in the fort are named as Kishori Mahal, Mahal Khas, and Kothi Khas.
+The government has recognized several parts of Lohagarh Fort as Monuments of National Importance in Rajasthan, including Jawahar Burj, Ashtadhatu Gateway, and the Moat—landmarks we must remember.
+Authorities later changed the name of Mukhlispur to Lohgarh, establishing it as the first Sikh capital.
+Some of the prominent monuments inside the fort include Kishori Mahal, Mahal Khas, and Kothi Khas.

 4. Banke Bihari Temple